 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 Taking pain medication can make you dizzy.
-You could get light headed when you stand up suddenly.
+You could get light-headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Eggert.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.